-With just one chew, it provides a long-lasting and broad-spectrum protection that begins its killing action within 2 hours of being ingested.
+It provides a long-lasting and broad-spectrum protection that begins its killing action within 2 hours of being ingested with just one chew.

 More than just being an even effective flea killer, it is also a preventive solution to a flea infestation.

-It is effective in the control of the four species of fleas (black-legged tick, brown dog tick, lone star tick, and American dog tick).
+It effectively controls the four species of fleas (black-legged tick, brown dog tick, lone star tick, and American dog tick).

-The active ingredient in Bravecto chews is Fluralaner, a very powerful substance that helps in the knocking down of fleas and ticks as well as preventing subsequent infestations.
+The active ingredient in Bravecto chews is Fluralaner, a potent substance that helps in the knocking down of fleas and ticks and prevents subsequent infestations.

 As soon as this substance gets into the dog’s system, it quickly finds its way into the tissue fluids underneath your dog’s skin.
 As fleas attempt to feed on your dog, they ingest this poisonous and die.

 This is an effective topical treatment suitable for use on all dog breeds and those pregnant or lactating.